MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## View a 3D model in Dynamics 365 Guides or Power Apps

-After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps
+After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:

 [Dynamics 365 Guides](../index.md)<br>
 [Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/mixed-reality-overview)